 Our lead product candidate, zetomipzomib, is a first-in-class selective immunoproteasome inhibitor that has completed Phase 1a testing in healthy volunteers and a Phase 1b/2 clinical trial in patients with SLE, with or without LN (the MISSION trial).
-We are conducting PALIZADE, a global, placebo-controlled, double-blind Phase 2b clinical trial evaluating zetomipzomib in patients with LN.
+We are conducting PALIZADE, a global, placebocontrolled, double-blind Phase 2b clinical trial evaluating zetomipzomib in patients with LN.
 In addition, we are leveraging the broad therapeutic potential of zetomipzomib in other severe autoimmune diseases of high unmet medical need.
-PORTOLA is a placebo-controlled, double-blind Phase 2a clinical trial evaluating zetomipzomib in patients with AIH.
-We are also continuing to explore development opportunities for zetomipzomib in patients with SLE.
+PORTOLA is a placebo-controlled, double-blind Phase 2a clinical trial evaluating to explore development opportunities for zetomipzomib in patients with SLE.